January 20, 2021

 Negative emotions block learning

-Correctly utilize positive feedback in e-learning
+Using positive feedback effectively in e-learning

 Example of positive feedback in an online quiz